IGNF/NeatMap/README.md

 This step determines different classes of features through a k-mean classification method.

 It requires as input :
-- **Input layer ** : The name of a polygonal layer with an ID field ;
+- **Input layer** : The name of a polygon layer with an ID field ;
 - **ID attribute** : The name of the attribute field ;
 - In the central panel, a list of numerical attributes can be selected.
 You can use the indicators calculated during the previsous step, your own indicators or a combination of both.
 During the process, the attribute values are scaled between 0 and 1;
 - **Number of classes** : the number of classes in which the features will be classified.
 This parameter is very important as it defines the number of groups used to produce the final layout ;
 - **Classification attribute** : a new attribute that stored the identifiant of the different classes  ;
  - **Output layer name** : The name of the output layer.

-By clicking on the "Ok" button of the section,  a new layer will be produced with a new attribute that informs about the class of the features and the attributes used for classification.
+By clicking on the "Ok" button of the section,  a new layer will be produced.
+It contains a new attribute that informs about the class of the features and the attributes used for classification.

-An example of classification of the world countries into 10 classes :
+An example of classification of the world countries with 10 classes :

 ![Map of classified countries](https://raw.githubusercontent.com/julienperret/TidyCity/image_doc/doc_images/classified.png)